Laach/thonk-bot/README.md

 ## Todo list
 - [x] Protect access token
 - [x] Update how to use section with setup guide
-- [ ] Decide whether or not the node.js modules should be included in the repo or ignored by .gitignore
+- [x] Decide whether or not the node.js modules should be included in the repo or ignored by .gitignore (removed)
 - [ ] add more commands
 - [ ] yes